curiousest/curiousest.github.io/_posts/2017-03-13-evolution-of-my-desk.md

 WORK IN PROGRESS

-A year ago aI went on vacation and realized I had significant tension and pain in my shoulders and bcack.
-The pain was entirely attributable to my posture at my computer working all day.
-I decided that I would fix it.
-So be gan my desk journey...
+A year ago I went on vacation and realized I had significant tension and pain in my shoulders and back.
+The pain was entirely attributable to my posture programming at my desk all day.
+In particular, tensing forward/inward tightening my chest muscles as well as slouched-forward posture curving my back and neck.
+I decided that I would fix it. <sloched pic> <chest muscles pic>

 ## Standing desk

-My half-keyboard worked well, and I was able to use it with the other full keyboard productively.
-I had grander ideas , though.
-The two keyboards on the standing desk still wasn't especially comfortable - I had to half-kneel, hanlf stand at my standing desk.
-People made meemes about me being a flamingo.
-I required a pillow to kneel on, on top of my desk.

-Around this time, another colleague, @Manoj, came up with a genius itea.
-He was also using a standig desk, and he bought a balance board to keep him moving while standing.
+A standing desk fixed my slouched-forward posture.
+I had tried a standing desk before (along with everyone else in the office).
+Another colleague, @Manoj, had a genius idea.
+He was using a standing desk, but he bought a balance board to keep him moving while standing.
 I immediately copied him and iterated, adding the standing mat on top of it.
-After digging a small hold int he wooden floor, mgmt asked m ye to iterate again, and I put a n old shoe underneath.
+After digging a small hold in the wooden floor, management asked me to iterate again, and I put an old shoe underneath.

+My keyboard on the standing desk still wasn't especially comfortable - I had to half-kneel, half-stand at my standing desk for endurance.
+I needed a pillow to kneel on, on top of my desk.
+People made memes.

+<kneeling pic> <flamingo pic>

 ## Two keyboards

-My first inspiration was seeing my scolleague @Oaten's split keyboard.
+My first inspiration for fixing my tensing forward/inward was seeing my scolleague @Oaten's split keyboard.

 One of my intuitions was that I wants slouching in my chair.
 The other was that putting my hands together on a laptop keyboard was curving and tensing my upper back and shoulders.